cloudspannerecosystem/spanner-schema-diff-tool/README.md

 This tool is intended to work in a CI/CD pipeline to update the schema of an existing Cloud Spanner database to a newer schema version.

-The tool can only make changes that are allowable by Cloud Spanner `ALTER`
+The tool can only make changes that are allowable by Cloud Spanner's `CREATE`, `DROP` and `ALTER` statements:

-statements:
+*   Add or remove tables.

-*   Add tables.
+*   Add or remove indexes.
-*   Add indexes.
+*   Add or remove table columns.
-*   Add columns to a table.
+*   Add or remove _named_ `FOREIGN KEY` constraints.
 *   Change length limits of `STRING` or `BYTES` columns (or `ARRAYS` of `STRING` or `BYTES` columns).
 *   Add or remove `NOT NULL` constraints on columns.